 1. Provide Food and Water

-• Provide cat food, tuna, or cooked meat for adult cats if you don’t have cat food immediately available.
+• Provide cat food (or short term provide tuna or cooked meat for adult cats) if you don’t have cat food immediately available.
 Cats are carnivores – meat eaters!

 • Provide clean water.
 Do not give cow’s milk which is hard for cats to digest!